-As shown in the figure below, travel to these employment centers primarily originates in the Concord-Clayton-Martinez region with over 30% of commute trips starting here.
-Approximately 10% – 20% of travel originates from within Walnut Creek.
-A large portion of travel also starts in Eastern Contra Costa County and the Alamo-Danville-TriValley region.
+For all employment centers, the greatest proportion of commute trips originate in the Concord-Clayton-Martinez region, with over 30 percent of commute trips starting there.
+Approximately 10 – 20 percent of commute travel originates from within Walnut Creek.
+A large portion of commute travel also originates in Eastern Contra Costa County and in the Alamo/Danville/Tri-Valley region.

 These travel patterns show that the majority of people employed in Walnut Creek live in Central and Eastern Contra Costa County.
-While there is a significant proportion of the Bay Area population that lives to the west of the Oakland Hills, this population makes up a small portion of travel to Walnut Creek for work.
+While a significant proportion of the Bay Area population lives to the west of the Oakland Hills, this population comprises only a small proportion of travel to Walnut Creek for work.

 Travel Through Key Corridors